 Most people with coronavirus have at least 1 of these symptoms.
-Individuals with symptoms must self- isolate and should NOT attend BB face-to-face activities for at least 14 days.
-Also, any person living with someone who is self-isolating or waiting a COVID-19 test must restrict their movements for 14 days.
-It should be noted that recent studies have suggested that COVID-19 may be spread by people who are not showing symptoms.
+Individuals with symptoms must\self-isolate and seek a test.
+Individuals who are tested positive for COVID 19 must\self-isolate and should NOT attend BB activities for at least 10 days.
+Also, any person who is deemed a close contact of a confirmed case to restrict movement for 10 days and should not attend BB activities unless they are fully vaccinated.
+It should be noted that studies have suggested that COVID-19 may be spread by people who are not showing symptoms.